Low Voltage Electrical Cabinet Maintenance

 B. Insulation Resistance Test (Megger Test)

 To prevent leakage currents and short circuits, we test the dielectric strength of the insulation.
-Using a Megger insulation tester, we apply 500V or 1000V DC to measure the resistance between phases and ground.
+Using a Megger tester, we apply 500V or 1000V DC.
+For 400V systems, values should typically exceed 100 Mega-ohms (MΩ).

 C. Circuit Breaker Testing (ACB & MCCB)